HeSe/amber-processingJs/README.md

 Installation
 --------

-Put these sources, as is, in the amber examples folder.
+Put these sources, as is, in the amber examples folder ("amber\examples\amber-processingJs").